1 October, 2022

 “Everybody needs somebody to help them.
 I just want to say thank you.
 I think I’m very lucky.”

-Your gift by October 31 can provide people with disabilities, just like Andrea, with a support system and opportunities they need to improve their wellbeing.
+Your gift today can provide people with disabilities, just like Andrea, with a support system and opportunities they need to improve their wellbeing.
 Help build belonging, today!
 Donate today at adra.org.au/donate